kkinnear/zprint/doc/options/community.md

   * Do not format some functions specially to make them more understandable.

   * Treat "body" functions and "argument" function differently in the way that indentation is performed for these functions.
+In my explorations on GitHub, this is probably the least frequently followed of the community formatting standards.

 ### Do not indent the second element of a pair